Nonperturbative computation of thermal conductivity based on Path Integral Monte Carlo methods

 as can be checked by explicit insertion of the respective spectral representations.

+Inverting Eq.~(\ref{LambdaofOmega}), which corresponds to an analytical continuation problem \cite{Jarrell1996,Sandvik2023}, is strongly affected by the stochastic error of $C_{\alpha\alpha}(\tau)$, intrinsic to any Monte Carlo method.
+A straightforward PIMC estimator for the heat flux operator (see Eq.~(\ref{Jharmonic}) and Eq.~(\ref{Jcurrent})), obtained by direct application of the momentum operator on the discretized path, suffers from large variance, which diverges in the limit of vanishing imaginary time discretization, similar to the case of the direct kinetic energy estimator~\cite{Ceperley95}.
+We therefore use a variance-reduced {\it virial} estimator, as derived in~\cite{HO_PIMC,Carleo2013}.
+Spectral densities used as priors for the reconstruction of imaginary time correlations are based on physical considerations discussed later.

-Dynamics at temperatures far below melting is usually dominated by normal mode vibrations (phonons in crystals), obtained from an an effective potential energy arising for the deviations from the equilibrium sites.
-In the harmonic approximation, this effective potential energy is approximated by a quadratic form in the lattice displacements ${\mathbf u}_i={\mathbf r}_i-{\mathbf R}_i$,
+Dynamics at temperatures far below melting is usually dominated by normal mode vibrations (phonons in crystals), obtained from an an effective potential energy arising from deviations from the equilibrium sites.
+In the harmonic approximation, this effective potential energy is approximated by a quadratic form in the lattice displacements, ${\mathbf u}_i={\mathbf r}_i-{\mathbf R}_i$,